Kejawèn: Theosophy

 Kejawèn is also influenced by Theosophy.
 Theosophy was a very popular religion among Dutch residents in the Dutch East Indies in the early 20th century.
-Also many influential Indonesians joined the Theosophical Society.
-The Theosophical Society "played a role in the growth" of Kejawèn in the early and mid twentieth century, and several kebatinan groups were founded by Theosophists.
+Also, many influential Indonesians joined the Theosophical Society.
+The Theosophical Society "played a role in the growth" of Kejawèn in the early and mid-twentieth century, and several kebatinan groups were founded by Theosophists.
 The kebatinan Budi Setia group, founded in 1949, considered "its formal transformation into a theosophical lodge".

 Islam and kebatinan

-Although Java is predominately Muslim, kejawen the syncretic Javanese culture, still plays a cultural undercurrent among some Javanese.
+Although the overwhelming majority of the population of Java is nominally Muslim, kejawen, the syncretic Javanese culture, is a strong undercurrent.

 Some Javanese texts relate stories about Syekh Siti Jenar (also known as Syekh Lemah Abang) who had conflicts with Wali Sanga, the nine Islamic scholars in Java, and the Sultanate of Demak.

-With the Islamisation of Java there emerged a loosely structured society of religious leadership, revolving around kyais, Islamic experts possessing various degrees of proficiency in pre-Islamic and Islamic lore, belief and practice.
-The Kyais are the principal intermediaries between the villages masses and the realm of the supernatural.
-However, this very looseness of Kyai leadership structure has promoted schism.
+With the Islamisation of Java, there emerged a loosely structured society of religious leadership revolving around kyais, Islamic experts possessing various degrees of proficiency in pre-Islamic and Islamic lore, belief, and practice.
+The Kyais are the principal intermediaries between the village masses and the realm of the supernatural.
+However, this very looseness of Kyai's leadership structure has promoted schism.
 There were often sharp divisions between orthodox kyais, who merely instructed in Islamic law, with those who taught mysticism and those who sought reformed Islam with modern scientific concepts.

 As a result, the Javanese recognize two broad streams of religious commitment: